Many online resources are available on the public computers.

 - They are accessible from 8am to 9.45pm on weekdays and 8am to 4.45pm on Saturdays

 4 computers mainly intended for documentary research are available during opening hours

-At the BCU Lausanne, members of the university community can connect their mobile devices to the Internet using the UNIL wireless network
+- Members of the university community can connect their mobile devices to the Internet using the UNIL wireless network

 - Students from other universities can obtain WiFi access through the eduroam network if their institution is a member of it

 - Participants in conferences can obtain temporary accounts from the UNIL IT centre

 - Visitors who do not belong to any of those categories can use the ‘public-unil’ wireless network.